 Now that you know the value of owning a room-size air purifier, the next logical question is, “What size air purifier do I need?”
 The size of the air purifier depends on the overall dimensions of the room.
 Smaller rooms need less filtration than larger rooms, so it’s important to have accurate measurements before you begin shopping for an air purifier.

 Calculating the area of a room is simple.
 It requires a measuring tape and accuracy.
-We recommend recruiting a partner who can assist in taking and ensuring the measurements are accurate.
+We recommend recruiting a friend who can assist in taking and ensuring the measurements are accurate.

 Once you have a measuring tape and a willing assistant, measure the length and width of your room in feet and then multiply the two numbers to get the square footage of the room.

-To calculate square footage you measure the length and width of your room in feet.
-Then multiply the two numbers to get the square footage.
+To calculate square footage you measure the length and width of your room in feet, then multiply the two numbers.

-In using the CADR rating to determine whether an air purifier can clean the size of your room is pretty straightforward using the table above.
+In using the CADR number to determine whether an air purifier can clean the size of your room is pretty straightforward using the table above.